-5 Reasons You Must Visit Sal, Cape Verde
+5 Reasons To Visit Sal, Cape Verde

 Cape Verde is one of those holiday destinations that is still "up and coming".
 Tourists have only been visiting these gorgeous islands for the last 10 years, so they are still relatively untouched.